LeoRoma/LeoBay/README.md

 - Enter in ```LeoBay\LeoBay\LeoBayView\bin\Debug\netcoreapp3.1``` and run ```LeoBayView.exe```

 ## Sprint 1
-Set-up:
+**Goals**
+Set-up
 - Model
 - WPF
 - Controller
 - Test
+- Connect MVC

 ### Review
 - Relations between Product and Order table were wrong
 - User stories need to be more detailed

 ### Retro
-**What went well:**
+**What went well**
-- Overall the project went well, the MVC was connected, I could retrieve the data from the database to the view.
+- The MVC was connected, I could retrieve the data from the database to the view.

-**What went wrong:**
+**What went wrong**
-- Not have a fully knowledge with EntityFramework I have struggled to understand how to update my migration after I have changed my Model.
+- Not having a full grasp with EntityFramework I have struggled to understand how to update my migration after I have changed my Model.
 - I had to re-setup my project from scratch